 When concerns of security and privacy for the youths were addressed, the camp was moved to an off-site venue in 2003.
 In 2004, the camp was separated from the conference due to the difficulty of hosting two national events at the same time.
 The camp was held at Camp Dream in Warm Springs, Georgia, from 2005 until 2007, when we outgrew the facility.
 In 2008, the Amputee Coalition Youth Camp moved to the Joy Outdoor Education Center in Ohio.
 This facility offered new activities and more space so that the camp could accommodate more campers.

-In the fall of 2009, the youth camp name was changed to honor Paddy Rossbach, former Amputee Coalition president and CEO, who was instrumental in developing the program.
+In the fall of 2009, the Youth Camp name was changed to honor Paddy Rossbach, former Amputee Coalition president and CEO, who was instrumental in developing the program.
 In 2020, the Amputee Coalition Summer Camp moved to the Clyde Austin 4-H Camp in Greeneville, Tennessee.